-Keep checking xcoregon.org and our Facebook page and/or be sure to sign up for our XC Oregon E-News (email jd at xcoregon dot org) to stay up on all the latest Spring Camp news and updates in the coming weeks.
+Keep checking xcoregon.org and our Facebook page and/or be sure to sign up for our XC Oregon E-News (email jd at xcoregon dot org) to stay up on all the latest future Camp news and updates.

 Want to pay by credit card?
 Click the PayPal button below and pay the required fee for your length of camp (see mail in registration pdf above).
 PayPal service fees are added.
 Once you pay your fees, please make sure to email all the camp registration info (see print-and-mail registration form for what info we need) to jd at xcoregon dot org and reference your PayPal payment (so we match up payment and reg info).
 The PayPal system doesn’t allow us to collect this info when you pay so you need to send the quick separate email.
 Then you should be all set!